Deepak1520/Real-Time-Speech-Transcription/TECHNICAL_OVERVIEW.md

   - **Resource Usage**: Displays processing time and buffer statistics
   - **Real-time Dashboard**: Shows live performance metrics during transcription

+#### `components/DetachableWrapper.js`
+- **Purpose**: React component for detaching the transcription display
+- **Key Features**:
+  - Allows users to detach the live transcription display into a separate browser window
+  - Users can click a button to open a dedicated, resizable popup window showing the current transcription in real time
+  - The detached window is styled for readability and includes a clear indicator that it is in "Detached Mode"
+  - The main window continues to control recording; the detached window is for viewing only
+  - This feature is useful for meetings, presentations, or multitasking, letting users keep the transcription visible while working in other tabs or apps

 ---

 ## Backend Architecture (Python FastAPI)